GuillermoCarbajal/SBDD/README.md

 ## SBDD Dataset

-The dataset used for train models (with gamma correction) can be downloaded from [here](https://iie.fing.edu.uy/~carbajal/SBDD/SBDD_gamma.zip)
+The dataset used to train the models (with gamma correction) can be downloaded from [here](https://iie.fing.edu.uy/~carbajal/SBDD/SBDD_gamma.zip)

 ## Dataset Generation